 Kids love to talk.
 I love to talk.
 Most people I know enjoy communicating.
 It’s in our nature.
 But, where do we draw the line?
 How much talking can we allow without disrupting the productivity of our classrooms?
 And what can we do when our students are just talking way too much?
+Here are 9 tips to manage a talkative class.

 1. Start lessons with a focused but free discussion